adamdimopoulos/CMMCPolicyInitiative/README.md

 # Azure Policy Initiative for CMMC Level 3 (Preview)
 This repository contains a sample Azure Policy Initiative for CMMC Level 3.
 The policies and controls are derived from those in the NIST SP 800-171, plus additional polices to address the delta between NIST SP 800-171 and CMMC Level 3.
 Additional policies will be added to this repository over time.

->_The Policy Initiative for CMMC Level 3 is based upon available information to date and is provided as a sample resource only.
+>DISCLAIMER: _The Policy Initiative for CMMC Level 3 is based upon available information to date and is provided as a sample resource only.
 Microsoft is not a CMMC accrediting body and thus cannot guarantee any outcome under the formal CMMC review process._

 ## Prerequisites
 1. You should have a basic understanding of [Azure Policy and Policy Initiatives](https://azure.microsoft.com/en-us/services/azure-policy/) before applying this sample.
 Do not apply this Policy Initiative in any production subscription without first understanding and accepting the potential impact.